gramadaioan98/testare/README.md

         if($_GET["materials"]){  // if we find this taxonomy in the url parameters
           $materials_array = explode(",",$_GET["materials"][0]);

-          //We check if the taxonomies in the url are found among our inputs
+          // We check if the taxonomies in the url are found among our inputs

           for($i=0; $i< count($materials_array); $i++){
             if( $material->slug == $materials_array[$i]) {